 Send pictures or videotapes of events that are happening at home.
 A care package, not simply at the usual times, also lets your student know that though they are out of sight, they are certainly not out of mind.

 Encourage your student to get involved.
 Becoming involved in college life is often key to overcoming homesickness, and social groups and events are a core part of the college experience.
-Your student can simply glance through the Easterner or The Focus to find out what's going on, and there are a multitude of student clubs and groups available to them through the office of Student Activities.
+Your student can simply glance through the Campus Times to find out what's going on, and there are a multitude of student clubs and groups available to them through Student Life.

 Obviously, you'll want to encourage social interaction.
 A trip with a friend for ice cream or to the local pizza joint can cure almost anything.
 College presents many opportunities for such involvement, some more healthy than others.
 If your student chooses to attend parties where alcohol may be served, do what you can to discuss moderation or abstinence with them.
 Trying to mask sadness or homesickness with substance use will only add to a student's adjustment problems.